 Shipboard training and sea projects will be accomplished under the supervision of licensed engineers onboard operating ships who meet USCG designated assessor standards.
 Sea projects will be assessed by STAR Center's engineering staff.
 Only those trainees who have performed well at sea and whose projects are approved as meeting minimum standards will be permitted to proceed to the next phase of training.

-Upon successful completion and issuance of a 3rd A/E Merchant Mariner Credential, the candidate will be afforded full applicant status and employment with American Maritime Officers (AMO) in line with the organization's rules and requirements, including dues and initiation fees.
+Upon successful completion and issuance of a 3rd A/E Merchant Mariner Credential, the candidate will be afforded full applicant status and employment with American Maritime Officers (AMO) in line with the organization's rules and requirements.
 There are significant benefits that come with AMO employment.

 Candidate selection for the program will include objective testing, personal recommendations / character references and an essay submission that will be used to determine both communication and critical thinking skills.
 The objective of the selection process is to identify those applicants most likely to successfully complete the training program and progress to management level engineering assignments at sea.